Vectorface/SnappyRouter/docs/handlers/index.md

 ## Writing your own Handler

 Every application has unique conventions and workflows.
-ServiceRouter handlers are very easy to extend and build your own to handle any custom routing your application may need.
+SnappyRouter handlers are easy to extend and building you can write your own handler for any custom routing your application may need.

 To begin, add a class that extends one of the abstract handler classes.
 For a web request handler, it is recommended to extend